 The purpose of the Life Cycle Impact Assessment (LCIA) is to show the link between the life cycle inventory results and potential environmental impacts.
 As such, these results are classified and characterized into several impact categories which are listed and described below.
-The CML method was used and the LCIA results are conformant with the PCR, which was based on ISO 21930:2017.
-The CML method is widely accepted for use in Europe.
-This method is also listed in the reference PCR.
+The CML method was used and the LCIA results are formatted to be conformant with the PCR, which was based on ISO 21930:2017.
+The CML method is the most acceptable method outlined in the PCR for use in Europe.
+The CML method is also listed in the reference PCR.